 - your computer breaks down just before or during the preparation of your online return

-- a serious illness, disability or serious mental health condition renders you incapable of filing your tax return
+- a serious illness, disability or serious mental health condition has made you incapable of filing your tax return

 - a fire, flood or theft prevented you from completing your tax return